-Using a praxis of cultural programming underpinned by a performative approach, I develop creative eco-social engagements with communities by working with their embodied, practical knowledges.
-Eco-mindfulness, mutuality and kinship are developed through collaborative community and schools' projects that reconnect citizens with the environment via the social context to transform public perception of ecology and sustainability.
+I develop creative eco-social engagements with communities by working with their embodied, practical knowledges.
+Eco-mindfulness, mutuality and kinship are developed through collaborative community projects and workshops that reconnect with the environment to transform public perception of ecology and sustainability.

 Machair Art 2011-13